 To get to some cities in Colombia like Pasto from Medellín, you’ll have to connect in another city like Bogotá.
 Bogotá has the largest airport in Colombia.
 So it has more domestic direct flight options.

-We previously provided information about how to get to Medellín from the airports in Medellín.
+In addition, we previously provided information about how to get to Medellín from the airports in Medellín.

 The Bottom Line: Cheap Flights in Colombia